The Trademark Reporter Submission Guidelines

 SUBMISSIONS VIA EMAIL

-Articles, commentaries, and book reviews should be submitted via email to Willard Knox, Staff Editor-in-Chief of the TMR, at firstname.lastname@example.org.
-All submissions to the TMR, whether articles, commentaries, or book reviews, must be in Microsoft Word.
+Articles, commentaries, and book reviews should be submitted via email to Staff Editor-in-Chief Willard Knox.
+All submissions to the TMR, whether articles, commentaries, or book reviews, must be in .doc or .docx format.

 Article length is flexible, depending on what is necessary to cover the subject adequately.
 The TMR strongly prefers articles under 25,000 words in length—the equivalent of fifty pages—including text and footnotes.
 Length in excess of 25,000 words will weigh significantly against selection.